-We are humbled to partner with the Robert Wood Johnson Foundation to honor David’s life and legacy with the inaugural David Waldman Scholars program.
-Through scholarships, this program expands the reach of Career Pathways and creates new opportunities for those that share David’s values.
+We are humbled to partner with the Robert Wood Johnson Foundation to honor David’s life and legacy with the David Waldman Scholars program.
+Through scholarships, this program expands the reach of Career Pathways and creates new opportunities for those who share David’s values.

-We highly encourage folks who identify with one or more of the following minoritized/marginalized identities or historically underrepresented identity groups:
+We highly encourage applications from those who identify with one or more of the following marginalized identities or historically underrepresented identity groups:

-Scholarship participants must be applicants to the Career Pathways 2021 program.
+Scholarship recipients must also be accepted to the 2024 Career Pathways Cohort.

-- David Waldman was known for his leadership in supporting the advancement of people of color as well as individuals who are members of other minoritized/marginalized groups in the field by being an ally, mentor, and advocate.
-How have you been an advocate and/or ally/accomplice in your organization?
+- David Waldman was known for his leadership in supporting the advancement of people of color, as well as members of other marginalized groups, by being an ally, mentor, and advocate.
+How have you been an advocate and/or ally/accomplice* in your organization?